hank-ehly/get-native.com/docs/pages/08_authentication.md

 ### JWT Format for User Authentication

+JWTs used for user authentication each contain the following key/value pairs.

 | Key | Meaning                | Value                                   |
 |-----|------------------------|-----------------------------------------|
 | iss | Issuer of JWT          | api.get-native.com                      |